KristiyanBogdanov/Elsys/README.md

 # Elsys
-Class work and homework - Introduction to scripting languages
+Classwork and homework - Introduction to scripting languages